-We establish a graph with two types of vertices: TX- and RX-antennas, for learning the policy, which are respectively with feature ${\bf s}$ and ${\bf y}$. $\bf H$ is the feature on the edges between RX- and TX-vertices.
-We can use a 2D-GNN to learn this policy, whose weight matrices in each update layer is the same as ${\bf P}_l$ in \eqref{PS-P} but with parameter sharing of two hierarchies.
-In the input layer, ${\bf X}_1\in \mathbb{R}^{4\times N_r\times N_t}$ is composed of $\bf H$ and $\bf y$ copied along the TX-antenna dimension.
-Again, the virtual feature $\bf a$ is unnecessary.
+We establish a graph with two types of vertices: TX- and RX-antennas, which are respectively with features ${\bf s}$ and ${\bf y}$. $\bf H$ is the feature of the edges between RX- and TX-vertices.
+We can use a 2D-GNN to learn this policy, whose weight matrix in each update layer has the same structure as ${\bf P}_l$ in \eqref{PS-P} but with two-level hierarchical parameter sharing before setting the weights of non-adjacent edges as zero.
+In the input layer, ${\bf X}_1\in \mathbb{R}^{4\times N_r\times N_t}$ is composed of $\bf H$ and $\bf y$ copied along the TX-antenna dimension, and the virtual feature $\bf a$ is unnecessary.
 In the output layer, $\bf s$ is obtained by averaging ${\bf X}_L\in \mathbb{R}^{2\times N_r\times N_t}$ over RX-antenna dimension followed by a projection function for classification.